 Listen to the podcast here:

 I am excited to be here with Megan Kuhar.
-We are going to talk about branding, social media, content, and all that stuff that needs to be working for you in your marketing to help you make a profit from music.
+We are going to talk about music branding strategies, social media, content, and all that stuff that needs to be working for you in your marketing to help you make a profit from music.
 Before we get to that, I’d love to have Megan to let you know a little bit about her background, her musical background, how she got into working in these areas of music marketing, and what she does on a daily basis in the different parts of her business and her work.

 Hi, thanks for having me.
 I am a professor of Music Technology.
 I’m a creative brand and tech coach.
 I’m an audio engineer, videographer, social media manager.
 As a musician, I play percussion and a little bit of keyboards for fun.
 I have been a musician all of my life.
 I love singing, harmonies, and all sorts of things.
 I went to music school.
 I studied percussion.
 When I graduated, it was when the Great Recession started hitting.
 I was majoring in Arts Management at the time.
 I couldn’t find a nonprofit arts job.
 It was hard, plus I also didn’t want one.
 I think it was a little bit of a blessing in disguise.
 I ended up going back to school for audio engineering and then I went to teaching.
 I started working with individuals that were musicians or artists that wanted to get more into technology.

 As I continued to do that, I had my own business on the side where I was recording on location and enjoyed being an entrepreneur and working on my own thing.
 I’ve always had that entrepreneurial spirit.
 It was natural to me to want to start projects all the time.
 As I grew this business, I didn’t know what I was doing about marketing myself.
 Every gig I got was word of mouth.
 It was friends of friends or people that knew people that knew me.
 I grew my business that way.
 It was always a tiny side hustle.
-What I ended up doing was diving into learning about branding, marketing, and social media.
+What I ended up doing was diving into learning about music branding strategies, marketing, and social media.

 I ended up getting my Master’s in Music Technology but when I was doing that, I inquired with the Communications Department and asked them if I could take courses in communications as well, which I did and I loved.
 I had a particular professor that was a great influence for me.
 I learned a lot about marketing because I always wanted to merge the two fields.
 I felt like musicians didn’t know what they were doing when it came to promoting themselves.
 Sometimes they didn’t even want to promote themselves.